-Global Explorers: A worldwide study of Geography, Culture and Music: 1.5 credits - Do you consider yourself to be a world traveler and want to explore locations around the Earth?
+Global Explorers: A worldwide study of Geography, Culture and Music: 1.5 credits - Does your student consider themselves to be a world traveler and want to explore locations around the Earth?
 This course will explore the different elements of geography and locations around the world.
 Students will explore the physical and cultural characteristics of these places while learning about the current problems they face.
 Current events and other ideas will be discussed.
 Upon completion, students will earn 1 Social Studies credit and 0.5 Art and Humanity credit.